Saturday, August 24, 2024

 I see "Me" as consciousness or Sat-chit-Ananda

 Sat-chit-Ananda is a Sanskrit term in Hindu and yogic philosophy that describes the true nature of reality as "existence, consciousness, and bliss."
 It refers to the ultimate, unchanging reality known as Brahman.
 In Hinduism, "sat" means existence; "chit" is consciousness; while "Ananda" means bliss, the absence of suffering.
 Unlike momentary happiness tied to external objects, Ananda is a profound, inner ecstasy.
-This bliss is not dependent on the material world but is a deep, spiritual joy experienced within, often shared between a guru and disciple and the meditating Yogi.
+This bliss is not dependent on the material world but is a deep, spiritual joy experienced within, often shared between a guru and disciple, and the meditating Yogi.

 Note that bliss (Ananda) and happiness have different implications.